Saturn/live-football-ontv/README.md

 ## Live-Football-on-TV

-Simple script that sends PushBullet notification if your team is live on UK TV !
+Simple script that sends Pushbullet notification if your team is live on UK TV !

 > http://www.live-footballontv.com is dedicated to providing the most up-to-date, extensive and accurate listings of live football on TV in the UK.
 Live-FootballOnTV.Com includes schedules of live football on television from broadcasters including: Sky Sports, BT Sport, BBC, ITV, British Eurosport, S4C, Premier Sports and more.